-Prerequisite: MATH 0240 with a grade of C or better, appropriate score on math placement test, or equivalent.
+Prerequisite: MATH 0230 or MATH 0240 with a grade of C or better, or appropriate score on math placement test, or equivalent.

-This course is a continuation of MATH 0240 and prepares students to take MATH 1200 or MATH 1210.
+This course is a continuation of MATH 0230 or MATH 0240 and prepares students to take 1200 or 1210.
 Topics include factoring, linear and quadratic functions; exponents; complex numbers; polynomial, rational and radical expressions; solutions of linear, quadratic, rational, absolute value, exponential, radical, and logarithmic equations; and inequalities.
-(CR, CC, & online-fall, spr)
+(CR, CC & Online: fall, spr)